RiiRoo's Quick Guide To Camping With Your Kids (with free download)

 To be fair, if you have booked to go on a camping holiday, you should have plenty of entertainment to keep everyone occupied.
 However, if your children are really small, you may want to pack a jigsaw puzzle and other toys to keep them occupied.

-It might also be a good idea to pack some board games so you can have some fun family entertainment in the evening instead of opting for a gaming device or watch videos on a phone or tablet.
+It might also be a good idea to pack some board games as well as a list of old school games so you can have some fun family entertainment in the evening instead of opting for a gaming device or watch videos on a phone or tablet.